oist/optinist/docs/gui/workflow.md

 * Matlab

-  This node is for ``.mat`` file.
+  This node accepts ``.mat`` files.
-  Like hdf5 node, you can dig into the data structure and select the data to use.
+  Once a file is selected, you can search through the data structure and select the data to use.

 ```{eval-rst}
 .. note::